 Pleasing everyone is never easy.
 Not in everyday life and not in worker safety.
 Priorities may differ between management and workers, or even between management and HSEQ.
 So it’s always invigorating to find that rare solution that benefits all stakeholders.
-Rombit’s forklift Driver Coaching is such a solution.
+Rombit’s Digital Driver Coach is such a solution.
 Or rather, it can be, if done correctly.

 Speeding, lane crossing, sudden accelerations and braking, sharp turns … .
 Improper on-site driver behavior can severely impact multiple key facets of your organization.
 Obviously it increases the risk of accidents resulting in injuries, damages to vehicle or material.
 Additionally there’s the wear-and-tear on machines, higher insurance premiums, fuel-inefficiency and plenty of other factors that negatively affect your overall safety culture, productivity and ultimately your bottom line.